felleslosninger/minid-web-components/src/styles/temp-themes/readme.md

 These theme css variable files have to be here untill:
-[ ] Designsystemet releases and stabilises the new theme system [ ] We have removed the old theme from the component library
+[ ] Designsystemet releases and stabilises the new theme system [ ] We have replaced all the old Designsystemet theme/css files from the component library